mohammadzeeshaan/8-Week-SQL-Challenge/README.md

 Case Study #7: Balanced Tree
 Case Study #8: Fresh Segments

-# 🧠 Important Note Regarding My Solutions
+# 🧠 A Thought I’d Like to Share
 Hello Friends,

 These case studies are the result of hours of thought, learning, and growth.
 They are not just answers, but expressions of how I think, solve problems, and evolve as a data professional.